Pocoya/Pocoya/README.md

 - 👋 Hi, I’m Morteza
 - 💁 I'm a Computer Science student at the Faculty of Engineering at Lund University
 - 🍻 Graduation date: June 2025
-- 🌱 Currently learning Java, Python and C++ 🙂
+- 🌱 Currently learning C and C++ 🙂
-- 👀 I’m interested in contributing to more open source projects and thus get more exprience
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/morteza-rezaei-899b47220/)

 <!---